CSC207-UofT/course-project-optimistic-newts/phase0/walkthrough.md

 make user "name" "password"

 In this scenario, the user should change "name" to a username they would like to use and "password" to a password they would like to use.
+The CliDriver class takes the input and passes it to the Controller class.
 The Controller class validates the input name and password and calls the UserManager interactor to create a new User object with the given name and password.

 Now that a new profile has been created, they can log in using the terminal and using the command:

 login "name" "password"

 Where "name" and "password" are the same as what they set it to earlier.
+The CliDriver class takes the input and passes it to the Controller class.
 Once again, the Controller validates the input by the user which then uses the UserManager interactor to log in to the created User object from earlier.

 Then the user can log out of the system by using the terminal and command:

 logout "name"

+The CliDriver class takes the input and passes it to the Controller class.
 The Controller class validates the input by the user and then uses the UserManager interactor to log out of the User object.